yext/pages/packages/pages/README.md

 JS templates.

 ```
-pages build
+vite build
 ```

 This command runs a production build on your repo.
-It minifies and fingerprint assets so they are prepared to be statically served by a webserver.
+It minifies and fingerprints assets so they are prepared to be statically served by a webserver.
 Additionally provides a default Yext Plugin to generate html pages from JS templates and prepares the template modules for generation.